No script

 Because Romanian cuisine is a unique mix - a reflection of our agrarian roots and self-sustainable households at the intersection of Turkish/Balkan, Austro-Hungarian and Russian influences.
 Our traditional dishes have surprising, delicious flavours reminiscent of grandma's comfort food.

 • Pro tip: if you're a vegetarian or vegan - you're in luck!
-Thanks to the long Orthodox Lent (fasting) periods which some Romanians strictly observe, there are lots of recipes without meat or any animal products. just ask for mancare de post or religious fasting foods and you'll enjoy filling, nutritious and delicious recipes!
+Thanks to the long Orthodox Lent (fasting) periods which some Romanians strictly observe, there are lots of recipes without meat or any animal products.
+Just ask for mancare de post or religious fasting foods and you'll enjoy filling, nutritious and delicious recipes!

 Our mission is to support responsible tourism in Romania and that's why most our trips include home-cooked meals which is, for me, arguably the most interesting thing I want to experience when visiting a country besides typical tourist sightseeing.

-And to top it off -- since 2010 specialty coffee culture and consumption boomed in Romania.
+And to top it off - Since 2010 specialty coffee culture and consumption boomed in Romania.
 Check our list with the best coffee shops in Romania so you finish your meal in style - like Romanians do!

-13. Visit Merry Cemetery... wait, what?
+14. Visit Merry Cemetery... wait, what?

 One of the more unusual things to do in Romania is to visit a cemetery with a happy and funny view on death: the Sapanta Merry Cemetery is like an open-air museum in the village of Săpânța, Maramures region.
 Unlike the usual sombre and grey cemeteries, the Merry Cemetery is filled with colorful tombstones where the story of the deceased is told in a humorous way - with life lessons that will make you think!

-• Pro tip: the stories are written in Romanian so without a local guide to translate there's really no point in visiting
+• Pro tip: The stories are written in Romanian so without a local guide to translate there's really no point in visiting

 Started in the 1960s the Merry Cemetery is a unique tourist attraction in Romania and Europe for its unorthodox approach despite being located in one of the most religious regions of Romania.

-For context: on Sundays people in Maramures wear their best folk costumes to attend service in their UNESCO wooden churches.
+For context: On Sundays people in Maramures wear their best folk costumes to attend service in their UNESCO wooden churches.

-There’s an interesting reason this 'happy' cemetery exits.
+There’s an interesting reason this 'happy' cemetery exists.
 And if you visit with our guide, a native of Maramures, he'll tell you what that is and also take you to the local artisan who makes these crosses.
 Though the merry cemetery is an interesting place for tourists to visit in Romania, don't forget that, well - you’re in a cemetery! - so be respectful of the dead.

-14. Ride an underground Ferris wheel in Turda Salt Mine
+15. Ride an underground Ferris wheel in Turda Salt Mine

-In this huge underground complex you'll discover impressive caverns and corridors carved in salt where carefully-placed lighting installations create a magical feeling!
-In addition to its famed Ferris wheel, this underground amusement park has a bowling alley, a mini golf course and even an underground lake where you enjoy a unique boat trip... underground!
+In addition to its famed Ferris wheel, this underground amusement park has a bowling alley, a mini golf course, table tennis facilities and even an underground lake where you enjoy a unique boat trip... underground!
 So this is a perfect place to visit on a family holiday in Romania.

 If this wasn’t enough to convince you to visit Turda Salt Mine, you should know that breathing salty air is good for your lungs and prescribed as treatment for people with any kind of respiratory issues.
 So spending 3 hours in this popular place will be one of the best things to do in Romania for your health!

-Bonus: go on a boat trip in the underground like, a unique thing to do in Romania and in the world!
+Bonus: Go on a boat trip in the underground like, a unique thing to do in Romania and in the world!

-15. Visit Europe’s biggest building: Palace of Parliament in Bucharest
+16. Visit Europe’s biggest building: Palace of Parliament in Bucharest

 Tours inside are led by official staff but they'll only tell you facts about the building - nothing about the communist regime or Ceausescu.
 So read our blog about communist Romania if you want to find out more historical facts, communist attractions to visit (e.g. Palace Square where the 1989 revolution started!) or go on our dedicated communist tour to get the 'real deal:'